Living on the Right Frequency

 XVIII,57: Whatever work you do, do it for me.
 Regard me as the highest.
 Trust your insight and keep me in mind constantly.

-No fundamental distinction is drawn between looking towards God in universal space or towards God within oneself.
+No fundamental distinction is drawn between looking towards God in universal space and looking towards God within oneself.
 They are both the same.
-These verses speak of the perfect contact between the soul and the personality, or between God and man, as the precondition for inner development.
+These verses speak of the perfect connection between the soul and the personality, or between God and man, as a prerequisite for inner development.

-Concerning the emotional body and its purification, and the mental body and thoughts:
+Regarding the emotional body and its purification, as well as the mental body and thoughts:

 XVIII,51: He has purified his mind and attained self-control with constancy of mind.
 He has turned his back on sounds and other objects of the senses and has abandoned passions and evil.